Miguel Cubiles: Individual exhibitions

 He has had many exhibitions.
 He has been shown at the Interamericas Art Gallery in Coral Gables, Florida in 1981.
 In 1983, he presented his works at Proarte, Mexico City, Mexico; and in 1987 exhibited his paintings in Interamerican Art Gallery, Interamerican Center at Miami Dade College, in Miami.
 His last exhibit was on 14 October 2004 at the Museo Jose Luis Cuevas in Mexico City.

 Collective exhibitions

 He was part of many collective exhibitions.
 In collective exhibitions, he has presented his works in Koubeck Memorial Center, University of Miami, Coral Gables, Florida, 1975, in Royal Trust Tower, Miami, Florida, U.S.A, 1982, and at the Museo de Arte Contemporáneo (now the Centro Andaluz de Arte Contemporáneo) in Seville, Spain in 1986.
-He also participated in the IX Bienal Internacional de Arte at Valparaíso, Chile in 1989; and at the International Biennale of Painting in osice, Slovakia in 1994.
+He also participated in the IX Bienal Internacional de Arte at Valparaíso, Chile in 1989; and at the International Biennale of Painting in Košice, Slovakia in 1994.